Satya6969/pterodactyl-themes/README.md

-This Zip contaions some fo the petrodactyl themes.
+This Zip cantains some fo the petrodactyl themes.